cx-org/CombineX/README.md

 🐱

-## Status
+## 👩‍💻 Contributing

-Compatible with Combine beta 6.
+Want to get involved!
+Awesome! **`CombineX` really need collaborators now!**

+What `CombineX` need most are testing.
+You can:

+1. Add more functional tests.
+2. Make sure `Specs` can pass it.
+3. If `CombineX` can not pass it, then you have found a `CombineX`'s bug, you can open an issue, or fix it directly!

+### Detailed Flow

+Since some people may not have macOS 10.15 beta installed, the recommended contributing way is:

+1. Fork the project.
+2. Open `Specs/Specs.xcworkspace`, make your changes under `CombineX/CombineX` folder.
+3. All tests go `CombineXTests/CombineXTests` folder.
+Make sure both scheme `Specs` and scheme `CombineX` pass the tests you wrote.

 ## What is Combine

-Combine is a responsive framework published by Apple at WWDC 2019, which refers to the interface design of [ReactiveX](http://reactivex.io/) and provides Apple's preferred implementation for Swift asynchronous programming.
+`Combine` is a reactive framework launched by Apple at WWDC 2019, which refers to the interface design of [ReactiveX](http://reactivex.io/) and provides Apple's preferred implementation for Swift asynchronous programming.
 It will definitely be the cornerstone of Swift programming in the foreseeable future.

 ## What is CombineX

-CombineX is an open source implementation of Combine.
-In addition to having an API and behavior consistent with Combine, it has the following advantages:
+`CombineX` is an open source implementation of `Combine`.
+In addition to having an API consistent with `Combine`, it has the following advantages:

 ### 1. Versions and Platforms

 `Combine` has very high version restrictions: macOS 10.15+, iOS 13+.
-In other words, even if your app only needs to be compatible with two versions forward, it will take two to three years before you can use it. `Combine` is exclusive to the Apple platform and does not support Linux.
+This means, even if your app only needs to be compatible with two versions forward, it will take two to three years before you can use `Combine`.
+Moreover, `Combine` is exclusive to the Apple platform and does not support Linux, so you can't share one codebase between apple and linux.

-`CombineX` helps you get rid of these limitations, it supports macOS 10.12+, iOS 10+, and supports Linux.
+`CombineX` helps you get rid of these limitations, it supports macOS 10.10+, iOS 8+, and supports Linux.
 With `CombineX`, you can use the same code on more platforms and versions.

 ### 2. Open source

-'Combine' is closed source, it is like 'UIKit', 'MapKit', etc., updated with the update of Xcode.
-When you encounter a bug, "you should have encountered a system library bug," debugging is very annoying, but more annoying is the slow official response, usually, you can't do anything but wait for the next regular update of Xcode.
+`Combine` is closed source, it is like `UIKit`, `MapKit`, etc., updated with the update of Xcode.
+When you encounter a bug, "you should have encountered a system library bug", debugging is very annoying, but more annoying is the slow official response, usually, you can't do anything but wait for the next regular update of Xcode.

+`CombineX` is completely open source, in addition to being able to debug line by line, you can get faster community response!

 ### 3. Extensions

 `CombineX` provides a number of related extensions, including but not limited to:

 - [CXFoundation](https://github.com/cx-org/CXFoundation): provides all `Foundation` extension implementations, built on top of `CombineX`.
 For example, `URLSession`, `NotificationCenter`, `Timer`, `DispatchQueue+Scheduler`, `RunLoop+Scheduler`, etc.
-- [CXCocoa](https://github.com/cx-org/CXCocoa): provides `Cocoa` extension implementations, built on top of `CombineX`.
-For example, `KVOPublisher`, `MethodInterceptionPublisher`, `UIKit+CX`, etc.
 - [CXCompatible](https://github.com/cx-org/CXCompatible): provides API Shims for `CombineX` to help you resolve migration concerns that may arise.
-With this library, you can easily switch the underlying library from `CombineX` to `Combine` at any time.
+With this library, you can easily switch the dependency from `CombineX` to `Combine` at any time.

+With `CombineX`, you are free to develop `Combine` related frameworks without worrying about version and platform limitations:

+- [CXCocoa](https://github.com/cx-org/CXCocoa): provides `Cocoa` extension implementations, such as `KVOPublisher`, `MethodInterceptionPublisher`, `UIBinding`, etc.
+- [CXExtensions](https://github.com/cx-org/CXExtensions): provides a collection of useful extensions for `Combine`, such as `DiscardError`, `DelayedAutoCancellable`, etc.

 #### 3.1 CXCocoa Demo